Syllabus Common Elements

 Institutional Learning Outcomes

-By the end of your college experience, GCC commits to provide you with the opportunity to develop the marketable and life skills necessary for your success.
+By the end of your college experience, GCC commits to providing you with the opportunity to develop the marketable and life skills necessary for your success.
 We call these skills Institutional Learning Outcomes or ILOs.
-Each course, club, activity, or event builds your skills in one or more of these 7 areas.
+Each course, club, activity, or event builds your skills in one or more of 7 key areas.